South Sudan's rebel leader agrees new ceasefire with president

 “You can’t leave it to warring guys because then it’s basically about who gets what part of the cake,” said the Juba-based Western diplomat.
 “These (talks) are a fundamental review of where the country is going and on what basis.”

-Additional reporting by Drazen Jorgic in Juba and Sandra Maler in Washington; Writing by Richard Lough; Editing by Mohammad Zargham
+Additional reporting by Drazen Jorgic in Juba; Writing by Richard Lough; Editing by Mohammad Zargham